jimhester/lookup/README.md

 # How this works

-If a base R function is printed that calls compiled code the code is lookup up using the [R git mirror](https://github.com/wch/r-source).
+If a base R function is printed that calls compiled code the code is looked up using the [R git mirror](https://github.com/wch/r-source).
 If a CRAN package has compiled code it is looked up on the [CRAN git mirror](https://github.com/cran).
 If a package is installed with